 |The internet controls as much as old-time religion.|

 That won’t end the tug of war between technology and religion.
 After all, the internet isn’t going away.
-Every day, anyone can read the latest findings about space, human evolution and other aspects of life which have eviscerated religious teaching.
+Every day, anyone can read the latest findings about space, human evolution and other aspects of life that have eviscerated religious teaching.
 The Roman Catholic Church has given up the ghost, accepting the Big Bang Theory and the Theory of Evolution, neither of which require a deity and both of which directly contradict age-old religious teachings.

 Other religions will not be far behind.